kevin940726/role-selector/README.md

 // Logs: { type: 'role', selector: 'role=textbox[name="User Name"]' }
 ```

-_Only Playwright, Puppeteer, and jsdom are supported at the time._
+_Only browsers, Playwright, Puppeteer, and jsdom are supported at the time._

 - [`role-selector`](#role-selector)
   - [Installation](#installation)